Three ‘E’s For An Effective Safety Program

 Enforcement – A safety program is of little value if it has no teeth.
 Even if we take the approach that two-thirds of our activities as Safety Officers should be education and encouragement, we do have to face the fact that sometimes it does come down to enforcement.
 When we enforce, do we do it in a meaningful, effective manner?
 Do we enforce by descending from a great height on an employee in front of co-workers?
 Or, by contrast, do we draw the employee aside, talk about the behavior calmly, do some re-educating and arrive at a positive or negative tangible action to make the point memorable.
 For example, perhaps the employee needs to stay home for a day or two and the loss of income will be a reminder for the future.
 Another alternative is to have the employee talk to the rest of the crew about the safety point at the next safety meeting.
 This can help make the offender a spokesperson for safety, instead of just a violator.
 Effective enforcement should produce positive outcomes.

-We want an effective safety program, and we want ‘buy-in’ from our employees.
+We want to be effective, and we want ‘buy-in’ from our employees.

 While the Three E’s are not new ideas, they are put here in a manner that will hopefully make them easy to remember and incorporate into our everyday routine of making safety a way of life for ourselves and for our people.